Sample Poultry Farming Business Plan Template

 Broiler

-The reason for their heavy eating is because they are expected to grow so fast and be sold (7 or 8 weeks).
+Their heavy eating is because they are expected to grow so fast and be sold (7 or 8 weeks).

-The first is known as Broiler Starter.
+The first is known as the Broiler Starter.

 This is the first type of food (feed) they should be given as it’s very rich in protein and other necessary vitamins.